 Artists were challenged to create an envelope commemorating anything of their choosing--to Put Their Stamp On It.
 Winners were selected based on hand lettering, creative interpretation of the theme and effective use of color and design, including incorporation of postage stamp(s).

 Adult entries were juried by retired White House Chief Calligrapher Pat Blair and professional calligraphers Sammy Little and Erin Cassidy.
 The three Student divisions were judged by professional calligraphers and art educators Kacie-Linn Engle, Susan Easton and Nahid Tootoonchi.
-WCG thanks the judges for volunteering their time and expertise and also thanks the following volunteers who helped with the logistics of the Graceful Envelope Contest judging event: Derrick Tabor, Huong Chu, Heidi Hill and Bernard Freiland.

 2017